gin-gonic/gin/README.md

 {"error":"Key: 'Booking.CheckIn' Error:Field validation for 'CheckIn' failed on the 'bookabledate' tag"}
 ```

-[Struct level validations](https://github.com/go-playground/validator/releases/tag/v8.7) can also be registed this way.
+[Struct level validations](https://github.com/go-playground/validator/releases/tag/v8.7) can also be registered this way.
 See the [struct-lvl-validation example](examples/struct-lvl-validations) to learn more.

 ### Only Bind Query String